pzivich/Delicatessen/docs/Built-in Equations.rst

 :math:`\beta` is the parameters for the regression model used to predict the outcomes.
 For binary outcomes, the final estimating equation is replaced with the logistic model analog.

-To load the estimating equations,
+To load the pre-built AIPW estimating equations,

 .. code::